 Apdex is an industry standard to measure users' satisfaction with the response time of web applications and services.
-It's a simplified Service Level Agreement (SLA) solution that gives application owners better insight into how satisfied users are with your app through metrics such as Apdex score and dissatisfaction percentage instead of easily skewed traditional metrics such as average response time, which can be skewed by a few very long responses.
+It's a simplified Service Level Agreement (SLA) solution that helps you see how satisfied users are with your app through metrics such as Apdex score and dissatisfaction percentage instead of easily skewed traditional metrics such as average response time and other traditional metrics can be skewed by a few very long responses.